-Note that Explorer requires an average 5 Mbps Internet connection to download 360 images smoothly.
+Note that Explorer requires an average 5 Mbps Internet connection to download 360 degree panoramic images smoothly.
 You can check your headset’s internet connection by going to fast.com.

 When you start the game, it will ask you to press A to wakeup and connect your thumb controller.
 You must have previously paired your thumb controller to your Oculus headset following the setup guide.
 If it doesn’t connect try repairing.
 You can tell if the thumb controller is paired even outside of VZfit by pressing its +/- buttons to change headset volume.

 After that, it will ask you to pedal forward to connect your bike, on which you should have attached the crank sensor.
 It’s important that you pedal forward, it’s how the game knows which sensor direction is forward, since it can be mounted on either side.
 If it doesn’t connect, try manually turning the sensor in your hand to see the green connection led flash.
 If it doesn’t flash try reinserting the battery to reboot the sensor.